 I am extending this challenge over multiple years.
 I am picking setting (I think often where an author's from is wildly irrelevant to a book) and I am not confining myself to a genre.
 I had hoped to have 35 books done by the end of my first year but I only had 22.
 Now I have 37 done, leaving 14 (I included Washington D.C.)
-I am confidant I can finish this next year, but I'm going to try pretty hard.
+I am confidant I can finish this year, and I'm going to try pretty hard.
 I own 6 of them, and two of those I know are on my book club's list for this year, so those are easy guarantees.
 Books marked in blue were read in 2014, black in 2015, with red for 2016.

 Alabama: Just Mercy: A Story of Justice and Redemption by Bryan Stevenson

 California: The Longest Date: Life as a Wife by Cindy Chupack

 Connecticut: The Heathen School: A Story of Hope and Betrayal in the Age of the Early Republic by John Putnam Demos

 DC: All the Truth Is Out: The Week Politics Went Tabloid by Matt Bai

 Florida: The Yonahlossee Riding Camp for Girls by Anton DiSclafani

 Georgia: Margaret Mitchell's Gone with the Wind: A Bestseller's Odyssey from Atlanta to Hollywood by Ellen F. Brown and John Wiley Jr.

 Hawaii: Hawaii by James A. Michener